Abd al-Rahman III: Later years

 Abd al-Rahman was accused of retreating in his later years into the "self-indulgent" comforts of his harem.
 Indeed, he is known to have openly kept a male as well as a female harem (in common with a few other rulers such as Hisham II and Al-Mu'tamid).
-A 13-year-old Christian was martyred after rejecting both the Caliph's sexual advances and conversion to Islam.
-Abd al-Rahman had the boy tortured and dismembered.
-The martyr was later canonised as Saint Pelagius of Córdoba).

 Abd al-Rahman spent the rest of his years in his new palace outside Córdoba.
 He died on 15 October 961 and was succeeded by his son al-Hakam II.

 Legacy

 Abd al-Rahman III receiving ambassador John of Gorze of Otto I the Great at the Medina Azahara, by Dionisio Baixeras Verdaguer, 1885.

 Abd al-Rahman was a great humanist and patron of arts, especially architecture.
 A third of his revenue sufficed for the ordinary expenses of government, a third was hoarded, and a third was spent on buildings.
-After declaring the caliphate, he had a massive palace complex, known as the Medina Azahara, built some five kilometres north of Córdoba.
+After declaring the caliphate, he had a massive palace complex, known as the Medina Azahara, built about seven kilometres west of Córdoba.
 The Medina Azahara was modelled after the old Umayyad palace in Damascus and served as a symbolic tie between the new caliph and his ancestors.
 It was said that Córdoba contained 3000 mosques and 100,000 shops and homes during his reign.

 Under his reign, Córdoba became the most important intellectual centre of Western Europe.
 He expanded the city's library, which would be further enriched by his successors.

 He also reinforced the Iberian fleet, which became the most powerful in Mediterranean Europe.
 Iberian raiders moved up to Galicia, Asturias, and North Africa.
 The colonisers of Fraxinetum came from al-Andalus as well.

 Due to his consolidation of power, Muslim Iberia became a power for a few centuries.
 It also brought prosperity, and with this he created mints where pure gold and silver coins were created.
 He renovated and added to the Mosque–Cathedral of Córdoba.

 He was very wary of losing control and kept tight reins on his family.
 In 949, he executed one of his sons for conspiring against him.
 He was tolerant of non-Muslims, and Jews and Christians were treated fairly provided they were not one of his caliphate's slaves, sexual or otherwise.
 European kingdoms sent emissaries, including from Otto I of Germany and the Byzantine emperor.